Micro Campers are very appealing to couples and families who want to go RVing but don’t want to invest in a gas-guzzling large tow vehicle.

-To help you make sure you are getting the most bang for your buck, we made sure to review some of the best micro campers on the market today.
+To help you make sure you are getting the most bang for your buck, we made sure to take a look at some of the best micro campers on the market today.

 This includes looking at material build quality, durability, and other key features.
 Along the way we also kept our eyes out for micro campers that might appeal to popular niche interests.

-Without further ado, check out our favorite top-six cutest micro campers on the market:
+Without further ado, check out six of our favorite micro campers on the market:

 1. KJ-20 Fully Loaded Model Micro Camper

 The KJ-20 Fully Loaded Model tips the scales at a little over 1,000 pounds.
-Though even with a dry weight of 1,105 it’s still light enough for most minivans, and mid-size SUVs to tow.
+Though even with a dry weight of 1,105 this compact camper is still light enough for most minivans, and mid-size SUVs to tow.

 It takes advantage of a lightweight, yet durable aluminum frame and rigid insulation for added strength.